nhm-herpetology/museum-NGS-training/Unit_02/Bioinformatics_Lab/README.md

  7. We can also use these BAM files to view our reference alignments in a variety of GUI environments like [Geneious Prime](https://www.geneious.com/prime/)

+ > We now have the basics down for *de novo* assembly and reference mapping.
+We will use both of these approaches in [Unit 3](https://github.com/nhm-herpetology/museum-NGS-training/tree/main/Unit_03/Bioinformatics_Lab) to identify and align UCE loci from *de novo* assembled contigs.

  </details>

 **Helpful Links**